Arun2024-AI/javascript-coding-practice/program-writing.md

       result.push(s);
     } else {
       if (result.length > 0) {
-        let lastValue = result.pop(); //pop the last value and compare with key if (obj[lastValue] !== s) {
+        let lastValue = result.pop(); // pop the last value and compare with key if (obj[lastValue] !== s) {
           // if it is not same then it is not formated properly return false;